ibm-developer/generator-goserver/README.md

 1. Deployment type

     Specifies the environment to which you would want to deploy you app to.
-Options are Cloud Foundry, Kubernetes or VSI.
+Options are Cloud Foundry or Kubernetes.

-1. IBM Cloud Service Enablement.
+1. IBM Cloud Service Enablement

     Specify Y|N whether or not you want to scaffold IBM Cloud service enablement into your project.
 If you specify 'Y', you will be able to select one or more services from a checklist.
 For each service you select, configuration and access scaffolding code is generated.
 IBM Cloud service enablement is optional.